-The rapid evolution in the payments space means that consumers are demanding more choices as to how they engage with retailers.
-With multiple payment channels now available, and an increasingly competitive marketplace, it means that payment acquirers must ramp up their focus on customers and putting them at the heart of their business.
+The rapid evolution in the payments space means consumers are demanding more choices as to how they engage with retailers.
+With multiple payment channels now available, and an increasingly competitive marketplace, it means payment acquirers must ramp up their focus on customers and putting them at the heart of their business.

 The changing payments landscape means the evolution of eCommerce capabilities, payment hubs and multi/omni-channel payment services.